Admissions Policy and FAQs

-Q2: What is Choices Day and is it important my son/daughter attends?
+Q2: What is Introductory Day and is it important my son/daughter attends?

-A2: Choices Day is an extremely important day held at the end of August, and it is a requirement that all new Lower Sixth students attend.
+A2: Introductory Day is an extremely important day held in July, and it is a requirement that all new Lower Sixth students attend.

-The day is designed to give new students the chance to try out their chosen subjects and meet their peer group, so that they can leave, looking foward to the prospect of spending the next 2 years at the College!
+The day is designed to give new students the chance to try out different subjects and meet their peer group, so that they can leave, looking forward to the prospect of spending the next 2 years at the College!

-Students who are are unable to attend Choices Day should contact the College in advance.
-Failure to do so will result in places being withdrawn and offered to other students.
+Students who are are unable to attend Introductory Day should contact the College in advance.

-Q3: My son/daughter can’t come to Choices Day as he/she’s away on holiday, will that affect their place?
+Q3: My son/daughter can’t come to Introductory Day as he/she’s away on holiday, will that affect their place?